 The School provides an educational program based on and taught in accordance with the NSW Education Standards Authority (NESA) syllabuses for Primary Education.
-The Key Learning Areas (KLAs) are English, Mathematics, Science and Technology, Human Society and its Environment, Creative Arts and Personal Development, Health and Physical Education.
+The Key Learning Areas (KLAs) are English, Mathematics, Science and Technology, Human Society and its Environment, Creative Arts and Personal Development, Health and Physical Education and Languages.

-The Curriculum is structured around the outcomes and content for each learning area and general capabilities for learning across the curriculum including literacy, numeracy, information and communication technology, critical and creative thinking, ethical behaviour, personal and social competence and intercultural understanding.
+The Curriculum is structured around the outcomes and content for each KLA and provide multiple opportunities for students to demonstrate their understanding through assessment.
+The curriculum incorporates a focus on capabilities and priorities, including literacy, numeracy, digital literacy, critical and creative thinking, ethical understanding, intercultural understanding, and personal and social capability.

-St Columba's continued to be engaged in the Leading Learning Collaborative in 2023 that identifies 14 parameters that matter most in learning, teaching and leading.
+St Columba's is a learning community committed to ensuring a whole school approach to quality learning and teaching.
+There was a high level of professional collaboration across all stages of learning, creating consistency in practice and understanding.
+We continued to be engaged in the Leading Learning Collaborative in 2024 that identifies 14 parameters that matter most in learning, teaching and leading.
 Parameters 1 and 14 of shared beliefs and understandings, responsibility, and accountability, underpinned our whole school approach to improve student achievement.

-The focus in 2022 was in Mathematics, utilising PD and ideas from Peter Sullivan as well as best practice in the teaching of Mathematics to improve student learning and outcomes.
+The curriculum focus in 2024 was in Mathematics, utilising PD and ideas from Peter Sullivan as well as best practice in the teaching of Mathematics to improve student learning and outcomes.
 Case management meetings were conducted regularly to identify students at risk or students who required extension and enrichment and these were supported by ongoing use and analysis of data.

 Gifted students have been formally identified through diagnostic testing and differentiation of the curriculum has been identified as a priority for these students.
 A Gifted Education Mentor continues to work with teachers providing guidance and support to improving pedagogy in differentiating the curriculum to meet individual needs of identified gifted students.

 Our Learning Support Teacher ensures that the needs of students at risk in their learning are receiving funding and assistance in class as required through engagement with specialised literacy and numeracy programmes and providers.
+Adjustments are made in all programs by all teachers ensuring Quality Differentiated Practices.

 Grades 4-6 utilised features of Teams and OneNote to provide timely feedback to students, marking rubrics and criteria for assessments and a collaborative learning space.
 Our kindergarten and year 1 teacher implanted strategies from Successful Foundations to ensure meaningful play-based learning was occurring through intentional provocations.